Kazuhiko-Gushiken/Vocabulary/README.md

 Bereft - deprived of or lacking (something). ; (of a person) sad and lonely, especially through someone's death or departure.

 Irate - feeling or characterized by great anger.

+Superlative - of the highest quality or degree.

+Semantics - the meaning and interpretation of words, signs, and sentence structure

+Critically - in a way that expresses or involves an analysis of the merits and faults of a work of literature, music, or art.

+Melodrama - a sensational dramatic piece with exaggerated characters and exciting events intended to appeal to the emotions.

+Bittersweet - arousing pleasure tinged with sadness or pain.

+Objectively - in a way that is not influenced by personal feelings or opinions.

+Subjectively - in a way that is based on personal feelings, tastes, or opinions.

+Craft - exercise skill in making (something).

+Extravaganza - an elaborate and spectacular entertainment or production.

+Trope - a figurative or metaphorical use of a word or expression.

+Resonate - evoke or suggest images, memories, and emotions.

+Blanket Statement - a general statement that applies to a large group or concept without considering individual differences.